 L 120m (20 min) tried lining up Wabinosh River; decided to cut the trip short!

-- weather: sun and clouds in a.m., overcast, cool windy in early p.m.; then showers
+- weather: sun and clouds in the a.m., overcast, cool, windy in early p.m.; then showers

 - campsite: north end of the lake on ‘provincial’ campground; multiple sites for many tents; about 300m to Hwy 527; gravel road access; ~12.5 km to Mattice Lake Outfitters (our starting point)

 Checking Out the NW Corner of Wabinosh Lake:

 A beautiful morning on Wabinosh Lake… Max remarked, “What an incredible spot for a POW camp!”
 After breakfast, we spent a bit more time looking around for evidence that would fit in with our idea of a POW camp.
 It looked possible, but we just were not seeing anything.
 No pictographs, no HBC trading post, and now – no POW camp!

 Mulling over Don Elliot’s email, we thought he may have meant to the left of the river outlet, not the right side we had camped on.
 That would also fit better with someone in Armstrong’s comment when he heard that we would be passing through Wabinosh Lake.
 He mentioned that there was a POW camp from WWII we should check out.
 He said it was on one of the small islands on the lake – “not the big one,” he specified.
 Our map indicated a small island at the north end of the lake.
 Off we went!